Skip to content

 Low FODMAP Shepherd's Pie

-Classic comfort food with savory ground beef, peas, and carrots topped with creamy mashed potatoes and melted cheese.
+Classic comfort food with savory ground beef, peas, and carrots topped with creamy mashed potatoes.
+A hearty low FODMAP family dinner.

 Instructions